 Yes, many English Setters are avid swimmers.
 Given their strong hunting and retrieving instincts, they often enjoy water activities.
 However, individual preferences may vary.
 It's essential to introduce your Setter to water gradually and ensure they are comfortable in the water.

 Yes, English Setters are known to have a moderate to high prey drive.
 This trait is a remnant of their hunting heritage, as they were bred to locate and point at game birds.
-While they can coexist with other pets, early socialization and training are crucial to manage their prey drive and ensure they behave well around smaller animals.
+While they can coexist with other pets, early socialisation and training are crucial to manage their prey drive and ensure they behave well around smaller animals.

-The English Setter's ancestry is a blend of various breeds, but the primary contributors were the setting spaniel, which provided the crouching "set" behavior, and the Spanish pointer, which introduced pointing and hunting skills.
+The English Setter's ancestry is a blend of various breeds, but the primary contributors were the setting spaniel, which provided the crouching "set" behaviour, and the Spanish pointer, which introduced pointing and hunting skills.

 Among the setter breeds, the Irish Setter is often considered the most energetic and excitable, while the English Setter tends to be somewhat calmer.
-However, individual temperament can vary, and training and exercise play a significant role in a dog's behavior.
+However, individual temperament can vary, and training and exercise play a significant role in a dog's behaviour.

 English Setters are generally well-behaved off leash, but it depends on their training and the specific dog's personality.
 Their strong prey drive may lead them to chase after small animals, so off-leash activities should be supervised in open areas where they won't encounter potential distractions.

 English Setters share some similarities with spaniels, such as their origin in hunting and their affectionate nature.
 However, they are distinct breeds with their own characteristics and purpose.
-While spaniels are known for flushing game, Setters are renowned for their pointing behavior.
+While spaniels are known for flushing game, Setters are renowned for their pointing behaviour.

 Yes, English Setters are known for their intelligence and trainability.
 They can quickly grasp commands and excel in various canine sports and activities.
 Mental stimulation and positive reinforcement-based training methods are ideal for harnessing their intelligence.